Employment Opportunities

 Americans with Disabilities Act Compliance

-The Clarendon County is an Equal Opportunity Employer.
-ADA requires the County to provide reasonable accommodations to qualified persons with disabilities.
+Clarendon County is an Equal Opportunity Employer.
+ADA requires the County to provide reasonable accommodation to qualified persons with disabilities.
 Prospective and current employees are encouraged to discuss ADA accommodations with management.

 Standard Clauses